cansavvy/itcr-template-documentation/docs/reference_guide_template.md

   - [ ] All parameters are described and defaults explained.
   - [ ] Any input file formats are described (example file format included is ideal).
   - [ ] Any output file formats are described.

+## Cheatsheet ideas:

+For inspiration and examples of nice cheatsheets, take a look through [RStudio's cheatsheets](https://www.rstudio.com/resources/cheatsheets/)

+If you use Overleaf, there are [template cheatsheets you can use here](https://www.overleaf.com/gallery/tagged/cheat-sheet).